Abson-dev/Statistique-Exploratoire-Spatiale-2025-2026/README.md

 # Statistique-Exploratoire-Spatiale-2025-2026

-Le cours de Statistique Exploratoire Spatiale est dispense par Mr Hema Aboubacar, [Analyste de Recherche a IFPRI](https://www.ifpri.org/profile/aboubacar-hema/) aux etudiants de l'[ENSAE - Dakar](https://www.ensae.sn/).
+Le cours de Statistique Exploratoire Spatiale est dispensé par Mr Hema Aboubacar, [Analyste de Recherche à IFPRI](https://www.ifpri.org/profile/aboubacar-hema/) aux etudiants de l'[ENSAE - Dakar](https://www.ensae.sn/).

 ## License
 This course material is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0).
 You are free to re-use and adapt the material but are required to give appropriate credit to the original author as below: